-He told himself he wasn’t obsessing, just whiling away the time as he sat through a long stretch of rockabilly noise he couldn’t tune in on.
-Maybe it was a good thing, a throwback to better days, when it had been his job to analyze situations, pull out the anomalies and turn them over till he had it figured out.
+He told himself he wasn’t obsessing, just whiling away the time as he sat through a long stretch of rockabilly noise he couldn’t tune in on, and maybe it was a good thing, a throwback to his detective days, when it had been his job to analyze situations, pull out the anomalies and turn them over till he had it figured out.
 He frowned down at the dark-haired girl.
-When she turned and glanced up his way, he felt caught out and flicked his gaze away, back to Fling.
+When she turned and glanced up his way he felt caught out and flicked his gaze away, back to Fling.

 The pop and boom of the monster speakers frayed his nerves, along with Penny’s pumping knees and the sea-like motion of the crowd.
 The song came to an abrupt end, there was another round of applause, and in the lull he could breathe easier, like coming up for air.
 As the band fussed with their instruments, gearing up for the next assault, Penny touched his arm, got his attention, and pointed at the heavy bank of clouds moving in over the mountains.
 “Snow’s coming, I can smell it in the air.”